 - A womb that is not typical

-- Surgery on your womb in the past, such as a c-section
+- Past surgery on the womb, such as a c-section

-- A baby after being pregnant for 42 weeks
+- Having a baby after being pregnant for 42 weeks

 - A large womb, such as from being pregnant with more than one baby